Author Archives: Allen Stalvey

 Category:Leadership

-Emotional IntelligenceTrue leaders realize that it’s not just what they do, but how they do it, that determines how effective they will be as a leader.
+True leaders realize that it’s not just what they do, but how they do it, that determines how effective they will be as a leader.
 True leaders are emotionally intelligent leaders—and as a result they are self-aware, know their strengths and weaknesses, and connect with their people.
-They are also able to maintain a flexible and optimistic leadership style, show an active interest in others’ perspectives and emotions, and guide and inspire others with a clear and compelling vision.
-In addition, they easily develop and maintain the cross-organizational bonds that are so critical to the success of a broader mission.
+They are also able to maintain a flexible

 • 0